About This Program

 Where do we see adversity?
 In our lives… In our communities… In our world…?
 In different content areas within the classroom?
 Valerie Branch brings a vast background and knowledge of working and moving with students of varying learning abilities and ages.
-In this workshop, she will encourage and inspire teachers to feel comfortable with using movement-led teaching and learning within their classrooms.
+In Dancing Through The Curriculum, she will encourage and inspire teachers to feel comfortable with using movement-led teaching and learning within their classrooms.
 She will do this by breaking down the elements of dance and different movement strategies that can be incorporated into different curricular aspects within the classroom.
 The purpose of this workshop is to break down the elements of dance and specific movement strategies that will allow teachers to feel comfortable with using and allowing movement within their classroom.
 They will learn strategies that foster classroom community development and engagement, as well as learn new strategies that encourage student-led learning and participation.
 Teachers witness their students struggle everyday with healthy modes of conflict resolution.
 They will be able to use strategies in this workshop to help their students compare, contrast, and reflect on their personal experiences and how they connect to the experiences of the characters within a story.
 Not only will this help teachers encourage their students to dig deeper into their emotions and self-

 OUTCOMES OF WORKSHOP:

 Teachers will be able to: